-It’s true that Dubai relied on oil for much of its wealth at one point, but since it started diversifying its economy in the 1970s, the city has exploded.
-Dubai’s growth is precipitated by ambitious projects (its towering skyline of glittering behemoths and manmade islands a testament to the fact) and an extreme spike in population, largely owing to expats.
-Nowadays, only a small percentage of the emirate’s GDP is from oil, instead revolving largely around banking, tourism and trade, with the city operating two of the world’s largest ports and air cargo hubs.
+Dubai indeed relied on oil for much of its wealth at one point, but since it started diversifying its economy in the 1970s, the city has exploded.
+Dubai’s growth is precipitated by ambitious projects (its towering skyline of glittering behemoths and artificial islands a testament to the fact) and an extreme spike in population, largely owing to expats.
+Nowadays, only a tiny percentage of the emirate’s GDP is from oil; instead, it revolves largely around banking, tourism and trade, with the city operating two of the world’s largest ports and air cargo hubs.

 Job market in Dubai

 Truly a city of opportunity, Dubai draws expats from all walks of life.
 Regardless of area of expertise or skill sets, expats seem to flourish in the bustling emirate, as the diversification of its economy has seen a host of sectors explode with possibilities.

 Dubai has become the trading centre for most of the Middle East, Africa and beyond due to its geographic location.
-Giant multinational companies have established headquarters in the city, and there's been a sharp rise in such sectors as IT, telecoms, manufacturing, data mining, healthcare, banking, trade and tourism.
+Giant multinational companies have established headquarters in the city, and there’s been a sharp rise in such sectors as IT, telecoms, manufacturing, data mining, healthcare, banking, trade and tourism.
 Dubai is also constantly in need of construction expertise.
 Expats are making the most of exploiting opportunities in these fields.
 More recently, creatives have also flocked to the emirate searching for higher salaries, and media professionals are also increasingly viewing the city as a viable expat destination.

 So-called ‘Free Zones’, which are areas that have been established for specific sectors or industries, such as Dubai Healthcare City, Dubai Internet City and Dubai Media City, are continually springing up and expanding as more and more expats are choosing Dubai.